jmdelahanty/resources/textbook_notes.md

 A null model is NOT unique to any process model nor hypothesis.
 -- Confused by this part... aren't we investigating a particular question, therefore hypothesis, with a particular null model?
 Aren't our hypotheses explicit in that way?
 Or should they be?

+Explicitly compare predictions of more than one model, and you can save yourself from some ordinary kinds of folly!

+Process models allow us to design statistical models with the problems of unobserved variables and sampling bias in mind.
+The statistical model alone is not enough to account for these problems!

+Exponential family of distributions: Normal, binomial, Poisson, etc:
+Nature loves these distributions because nature loves entropy.
+These distributions are all "maximum entropy distributions".

+Falsification: we have a hypothesis H and we show it entails an observation D. We then look for D and, if we don't find it, we must conclude that H is false.
+This is known as "modus tollens" meaning method of destruction in Latin.
+IF we find D, we're told nothing certain about H because other hypotheses might also predict D. No number of observations can prove the null hypothesis true.
+It takes only one observation to prove it false.

+However, seeking disconfirming evidence is important, but it cannot be as powerful as the swan story appears.
+Most problems scientists tackle are not as logically discrete.
+Instead, we most often face two simultaneous problems that make the swan fable misrepresentative.
+-- Observations are prone to error!
+Especially at the boundaries of our knowledge.
+Most hypotheses are quantitative and concern degrees of existence, rather than discrete, concerning total presence or absence.
+-- Need Avi to explain what this means... at some point we have to make a discrete decision about what we're looking at right?